kubedb/docs/docs/guides/kafka/concepts/kafka.md

 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

-### spec.configuration
+### spec.configSecret

-`spec.configuration` is an optional field that points to a Secret used to hold custom Kafka configuration.
-If not set, KubeDB operator will use default configuration for Kafka.
-This is currently not in use.
-Use `.spec.configuration` to provide custom configuration instead.
-If you still provide this field, KubeDB operator will update `spec.configuration.secretName` with the provided secret name.
+`spec.configSecret
 > **Note**: Use `.spec.configuration.secretName` to specify the name of the secret instead of `.spec.configuration.secretName`.
-The field `.spec.configuration` is deprecated and will be removed in future releases.
+The field `.spec.configSecret.name` is deprecated and will be removed in future releases.
 If you still use `.spec.configuration`, KubeDB will copy `.spec.configuration.secretName` to `.spec.configuration.secretName` internally.

 ### spec.configuration
 `spec.configuration` is an optional field that specifies custom configuration for Kafka cluster.
 It has the following fields: